peteris-racinskis/mdp_examples_pytorch/Readme.md

 ### QMatrix - an implementation of the classic Bellman equation through a fully enumerated reward matrix

-### ActorCritic - a simple deep Q learning approximator
+### ActorCritic - a simple deep learning approach using the Advantage Actor-Critic architecture

 ### BehavioralClone - an imitation learning approach